up42/docs/source/going-further/download-blocks-tutorial-spot-pleiades.rst

    processing blocks algorithms where trained using `pan-sharpened
    <https://en.wikipedia.org/wiki/Pansharpened_image>`__
    8 bit RGB images and not on the *raw* images --- no pan-sharpening
-   --- presently returned by the :ref:`Data Format and type conversion
+   --- presently returned by the :ref:`DIMAP
-   <data-format-type-conversion-block>` block.
+   <dimap-conversion-block>` block, or even the pansharpened images
+   returned by the :ref:`Pansharpening for Pléiades/SPOT
+   <pansharpen-block>` block.
+In a nutshell, those algorithms were
+   developed and work for a :term:`visual product`, not an :term:`analytical product` like the ones returned by the Pléaides nd SPOT download blocks.

 Now you have the ``order ID`` generated when the image was downloaded from the upstream data provider.
 Since you already payed for this